 Looking for the best places to see the April 8 solar eclipse in the totality path?
 You may have to dodge clouds.

-America is gearing up for the April 8 total solar eclipse, and many are checking maps to find the best location to watch within the path of totality.
-But those hoping to view the corona and see a fully darkened midday sky might find themselves dodging clouds due to April weather patterns.
+America is gearing up for the April 8 total solar eclipse, and in less than a week many will be scrambling to find the best location to watch within the path of totality.
+Meteorologists are closely monitoring the latest models, and while it won't be until a few days prior to the event that the national forecast will be fully cooked, historical data suggests those hoping to view the corona and see a fully darkened midday sky may find themselves dodging clouds due to April weather patterns.

 The last time a total solar eclipse traversed an elongated path across the continental U.S. — on Aug.
 21, 2017 — Americans could be caught gazing at the midday dark from Oregon all the way to South Carolina.
 Most spots along the path of totality enjoyed reasonably clear, summer skies.